Positivity of the CM line bundle for K-stable log Fanos: Introduction

-The positivity of this determinant sheaf is a consequence of the maximal variation assumption via Kollar's ampleness lemma (\autoref{thm:Application_of_ampleness_lemma}).
-From the positivity of $L$, we deduce a positive lower bound for the first-order derivatives $(-K_{X/T}-D)^n.D^i$ (\autoref{thm:Estimation_for_all_volumes}).
+The positivity of this determinant sheaf is a consequence of the maximal variation assumption via Koll\'{a}r's ampleness lemma.
+From the positivity of $L$, we deduce a positive lower bound for the first-order derivatives $(-K_{X/T}-D)^n\cdot D^i$.